dehghanfatemeh/fastapi12_heroku/README.md

 -------------------------------------

-Only deployed app on the web using Hiroku link : https://shielded-plateau-68883.herokuapp.com/docs#/
+Only deployed app on the web using Heroku link : https://shielded-plateau-68883.herokuapp.com/docs#/

+To output app2 (actually calling app) by typing the `uvicorn main:app2 --reload` command in the terminal